 Look out for the murals of varying quality that have been painted on every available surface – these paintings are effectively the calling cards of the various yachts that have paid a visit over the years!

-The waters that surround the island are just as captivating – perhaps create wonderful holiday memories and join a memorable optional excursion in search of the dolphins and whales of the Atlantic Ocean on Saga's Azores Island Hopping tour
+The waters that surround the island are just as captivating – perhaps create wonderful holiday memories and join a memorable optional excursion in search of the dolphins and whales of the Atlantic Ocean with an island hopping tour.

 From astounding scenes of natural Caribbean beauty to faded architectural grandeur, Cuba is an island of intriguing contrasts.